PhilipLGQ/CS433-Machine-Learning/projects/project1/README.md

 All functions returns a set of two key values: `w, loss`, where `w` indicates the last weight vector of the algorithm, and `loss` corresponds to this weight `w`.

 #### 'preprocess.py'
+Script that contains our methods to preprocess both the training and the test dataset.

 #### 'proj1_helpers.py'
+Script that contains

 #### 'helpers.py'
+Script that contains

 #### 'cross_validation.py'
+Script that contains functions to carry-out a k-fold cross validation on the training dataset.

 #### 'project1.ipynb'
+Notebook file contains code demonstrating our training and validation process of implemented machine learning algorithms (stated in `implementation.py`).
+We reserved the block outputs to show the hyperparameter setting with metrics for your reference.

 ## Notes